evilmartians/lefthook/docs/usage.md

 - pre-push

 Errors are suppressed if git LFS is not required for the project.
 You can use [`LEFTHOOK_VERBOSE`](#lefthook_verbose) ENV to make lefthook show git LFS output.

+### Pass stdin to a command or script

+When you need to read the data from stdin – specify [`use_stdin: true`](./configuration.md#use_stdin).
+This option is good when you write a command or script that receives data from git using stdin (for the `pre-push` hook, for example).

+### Using an interactive command or script

+When you need to interact with user – specify [`interactive: true`](./configuration.md#interactive).
+Lefthook will connect to the current TTY and forward it to your command's or script's stdin.